hashrocket/dotmatrix/README.md

 loosely on 37signals' sub.

 When you run `bin/install`, `hr` is install automatically.
-If you don't want it, simply remove the line from `~/.zshrc.local` or `~/.bashrc.local` that initializes it.
+If you don't want it, simply comment out the line from `~/.zshrc.local` or `~/.bashrc.local` that initializes it.

 To use, just run `hr`.
 Each subcommand is self-documenting.